I am designing an integrative primary care and preventive medicine practice that is integrated into a regenerative, organic, working farm.

 Here are just a few.

 Soil has a vast and complex microbiome, often containing more microorganisms in a single teaspoon than there are people on Earth.
-Cultivating and nourishing the microbiome of the soil is essential for a healthy farm, healthy, and our personal health.
+Cultivating and nourishing the microbiome of the soil is essential for a healthy farm, healthy food, healthy communities, and our individual health.

 The human microbiome is essential to our survival, playing critical roles in digestion, nutrient absorption, immune system regulation, metabolic health, nervous system regulation, and defense against pathogens.
 This complex ecosystem profoundly influences both our physical health and mental well-being.